Autognorics/autognorics.github.io/index.md

 ELFS or Engineered Life-forms Systems, technically named Autognorization, is the system, process, or approach where intuitive objects, embedded inscriptions, and the inverse-reverse dimetrix are incorporated together in the creation of a living machine or system that embodies the six signatures of life, namely: the mechanization of aliveness, the sensation of awareness, the codification of consciousness, the intuitiveness of logic, the neural acknowledgment, and the experience of living.

 According to Lawsin, Life evolves from being alive to being living.
 It is a process that is governed by six stages.
-This classification is based on the states of being of the individual.
-This Six Orders of Life are as follows:
+These signatures are based on the states of being of the individual.
+These Six Orders of Life are as follows:

 Aliveness = is the ability to consume energy without the need for neural reasoning.
 Awareness = is the ability to send and receive signals using intuitive sensors without the need for neural reasoning.